#Just Adulting Legal Survival Guide

 Why Can’t I Drink At Age 18?
 Drinking is a privilege regulated by state laws.
 The legislature has the power to determine who and under what conditions a person may drink alcoholic beverages.

 If you operate a motor vehicle in the State of Florida, you are subject to the “implied consent” law.
-This means because you are operating a motor vehicle in the State of Florida, you have agreed to take a chemical test if the officer has a reasonable suspicion that you are under the influence of an alcoholic beverage or controlled substance.
+This means that because you are operating a motor vehicle in the State of Florida, you have agreed to take a chemical test if the officer has a reasonable suspicion that you are under the influence of an alcoholic beverage or controlled substance.
 A urine test can be requested if drugs are suspected.
 A blood test can be requested under some circumstances (traffic accident).
-If you have a Florida driver’s license, the statement, “I hereby consent to any chemical test for sobriety as required by law” appears directly above your signature.
+If you have a Florida driver’s license, the statement, “Operation of a motor vehicle constitutes consent to any sobriety test required by law” appears along the bottom.

 These tests are to determine your blood alcohol or drug level to find out how much alcohol or drugs are in your bloodstream.
-If you refuse to take the test, you are subject to a suspension of your driver license for a period of one year for a first refusal and a period of 18 months if your driving privilege has been previously suspended for refusing to submit to such a test (§ 316.1939, Fla.
+If you refuse to take the test, you are subject to a suspension of your driver’s license for a period of one year for a first refusal and a period of 18 months if your driving privilege has been previously suspended for refusing to submit to such a test (§ 316.1939, Fla.
 Stat.).
+In addition, refusing to submit to a test for the second time is actually a first degree misdemeanor itself.
+People have been charged with DUI and refusing to consent to a breath test.
 You do not have the right to have your own doctor give you the test at the time of the arrest, and you do not have the right to have an attorney present when you take such a test.
 You do have the right to have a second test administered by a physician or a laboratory technician of your choice.
 However, the second test must be paid for by you.

-Police officers now have the power to suspend your driver license on the spot for a DUI arrest.
-When police officers seize a license, they will issue a traffic citation, a suspension order and issue a temporary license that is good for seven days.
+Police officers have the power to suspend your driver’s license on the spot for a DUI arrest.
+When police officers seize a license, they issue a traffic citation, and a suspension order.
+Although the officer will physically take your driver’s license, you should keep the actual ticket that gets issued for the DUI.
+This will act as your driver’s license for the next 10 days.
 To earn reinstatement, drivers cited under this law must pay costs and fines.
 Hardship licenses are available under certain limited circumstances upon request, but not for at least 30 days after being charged.

 • Were you placed under lawful arrest?